Far North Dallas

-Far North Dallas is the section of the city of Dallas, Texas which extends north of the Lyndon B. Johnson Freeway.
+Far North Dallas is the section of the city of Dallas, Texas which extends north of the Lyndon B. Johnson Freeway and south of the President George Bush Turnpike.

 Far North Dallas is part of North Dallas but is viewed as a distinct area.
-The area has strong social, economic, and political ties to two inner suburbs of Dallas, Richardson and Addison.
+The area has strong social, economic, and political ties to inner suburbs of Dallas, like Addison (West), Farmers Branch (Southwest), Richardson (East), Carrollton (Northwest), and Plano (Northeast).

+Far North Dallas region is the only one in the city of Dallas that spans more than one county.
+The south-central portion of Far North Dallas, which is the largest section, lies within Dallas County, the northeastern portion is in Collin County, which is the second-largest section, and the northwestern portion is in Denton County, which is the smallest section.